 Training Is Important

-Marine mammals at Vancouver Aquarium require a great deal of specialized care—this is especially true for belugas and dolphins that are wholly aquatic.
+Marine mammals at Vancouver Aquarium require a great deal of specialized care—this is especially true for dolphins that are wholly aquatic.
 Training is a way for us to communicate with them and to build a trusting relationship.
 Training allows our professional team to convey simple messages that result in voluntary and cooperative body examinations, the taking of blood, body temperature, ultrasound, dental checks and eye exams.
 Our interactions are customized for each animal and vary for health care, exercise, socialization, science, learning, education and play.
 It also enables scientists to conduct vital research, such as the echolocation (sound) study now underway to help us understand how Pacific white-sided dolphins navigate underwater using sound and why they continue to get entangled in fishing nets.